 -

-: (string) Direction from which the menu enters the containing element.
-Valid values areleft
+direction: (string) Direction from which the menu enters the containing element.
+Valid values areleftorright.
+Defaultleft. -

-: jQuery selector for the element that should trigger the show/hide of the menu.
-Default#menu-trigger
+trigger: jQuery selector for the element that should trigger the show/hide of the menu.
+Default#menu-trigger. -

-: jQuery selector for the menu element itself.
-Default#menu
+menu: jQuery selector for the menu element itself.
+Default#menu.

 Other options